Rupert Murdoch: News International phone hacking scandal

 In July 2011, Murdoch, along with his youngest son James, provided testimony before a British parliamentary committee regarding phone hacking.
 In the UK, his media empire came under fire, as investigators probed reports of 2011 phone hacking.

 On 14 July 2011 the Culture, Media and Sport Committee of the House of Commons served a summons on Murdoch, his son James, and his former CEO Rebekah Brooks to testify before a committee five days later.
 After an initial refusal, the Murdochs confirmed they would attend, after the committee issued them a summons to Parliament.
 The day before the committee, the website of the News Corporation publication The Sun was hacked, and a false story was posted on the front page claiming that Murdoch had died.
 Murdoch described the day of the committee "the most humble day of my life".
 He argued that since he ran a global business of 53,000 employees and that News of the World was "just 1%" of this, he was not ultimately responsible for what went on at the tabloid.
 He added that he had not considered resigning, and that he and the other top executives had been completely unaware of the hacking.

-On 15 July, Murdoch attended a private meeting in London with the family of Milly Dowler, where he personally apologized for the hacking of their murdered daughter's voicemail by a company he owns.
+On 15 July, Murdoch attended a private meeting in London with the family of Milly Dowler, where he personally apologised for the hacking of their murdered daughter's voicemail by a company he owns.
 On 16 and 17 July, News International published two full-page apologies in many of Britain's national newspapers.
 The first apology took the form of a letter, signed by Murdoch, in which he said sorry for the "serious wrongdoing" that occurred.
 The second was titled "Putting right what's gone wrong", and gave more detail about the steps News International was taking to address the public's concerns.
 In the wake of the allegations, Murdoch accepted the resignations of Brooks and Les Hinton, head of Dow Jones who was chairman of Murdoch's British newspaper division when some of the abuses happened.
 They both deny any knowledge of any wrongdoing under their command.